The Average Cost is the Total Cost divided by the rate of output.

 that is, at some numbers of patients served per year.

-And, what is the highest output rate that's profitable for Joan's?
+What is the highest output rate that is profitable for Joan's?

 Number of Patients per Year: